ethereum/remix-project/docs/remixd.md

 `remixd` can be globally installed using the following command:
 `npm install -g remixd`

-You can install it just in the directory of your choice using this command:
+Or just install it in the directory of your choice by removing the -g flag:
 `npm install remixd`

-Then `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start `remixd` and will share the given folder.
+Then from the terminal, the command `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start `remixd` and will share the given folder with remix-ide.

+For example, to use remixd with Remix IDE ( and not the alpha version) use this command:
-For example, to sync your local folder to the official Remix IDE, `remixd -s <absolute-path-to-the-shared-folder> --remix-ide https://remix.ethereum.org`
+`remixd -s <absolute-path-to-the-shared-folder> --remix-ide https://remix.ethereum.org`

+Make sure that if you use https://remix.ethereum.org (secure http) in the remixd command (like in the example above), that you are also pointing your browser to https://remix.ethereum.org and not to http://remix.ethereum.org (plain old insecure http).
+Or if you want to use http in the browser use http in the remixd command.

 The folder is shared using a websocket connection between `Remix IDE` and `remixd`.